 Dinner @ Roppongi

-$ Afuri Roppongi Hills: located just adjacent to Roppongi Station, this local ramen chain has been dominating the Tokyo ramen scene since 2001.
+$ Afuri Roppongi Hills: located just adjacent to Roppongi Station, this local ramen chain dominates the Tokyo ramen scene.
 Their menu offers options from cool to hot bowls, with both meaty and vegan options.
 (Picture on right is the Signature Shoyu Ramen)

 $$ Gluten Free 61 Cafe & Bar: This cafe is a warm and relaxed place to enjoy healthy and delicious foods/drinks.
 We recommend this place for all travelers, with or without wheat allergies.
-If you’re looking for a nutritious meal that has both Japanese and western options, check this place out!
+If you’re looking for a nutritious meal, with both Japanese and western options, check this place out!

 $$$ Ise Sueyoshi: Traditional “kaiseki” style Japanese cuisine, freshly-made, and inspired by the countrysides of Japan.
-Ise Sueyoshi was opened in 2015, inspired by the cuisine and ingredients from the ancient Japanese city of Ise. *Reservation Required.
+Ise Sueyoshi opened in 2015, inspired by the cuisine and ingredients from the ancient Japanese city of Ise.

 Karaoke (カラオケ) is originally from Japan and is now a sensation around the world, especially in East Asia.
 If you are still energized after this full day of exploration, we recommend diving into this essential aspect of Japanese nightlife.
 Karaoke establishments usually open around 8pm and close shop at 2-3am.

-If you want to stay in the Roppongi Hills area, check out FIESTA, which has a great variety of both Japanese and English songs.
+If you want to stay in the Roppongi Hills area, check out FIESTA, which provides a great variety of both Japanese and English songs.